Risks for deaf and hard of hearing children’s Theory-of-Mind development

 Evidence-based training methods for Theory of Mind

-The ability to put oneself in other people’s shoes is a central prerequisite, for example, for self-regulation and the ability to resolve conflicts.
+The ability to put oneself in other people’s shoes is a central prerequisite, for example, for self-regulation and the ability to resolve conflicts and critical thinking.
 Therefore, it can be assumed that deficits in Theory of Mind can limit social participation.

 For these reasons, it is of enormous importance to integrate prevention and intervention measures for these social-cognitive skills in early intervention, at kindergarten and school.